geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 Have a look at the [API reference][API reference SegmentationModel] for more details on the configuration options.

-  [`ONNXSegmentationModel`]: ../../api_reference/inference/model/onnx_segmentation_model.md
+  [ONNXSegmentationModel]: ../../api_reference/inference/model/onnx_segmentation_model.md
   [API reference SegmentationModel]: ../../api_reference/inference/model/segmentation_model.md#aviary.inference.SegmentationModelConfig

 ---

 ### Step 6: Configure the exporter

-To export the predictions dynamically as geospatial data, we will use the [`SegmentationExporter`] with the following configuration:
+To export the predictions dynamically as geospatial data, we will use the [`SegmentationExporter`][SegmentationExporter] with the following configuration:

 ``` yaml title="config.yaml"
 exporter: